Defense Health Agency

+As a part of the Military Health System, DHA maintains a global workforce of almost 140,000 civilians and military personnel.
+Through TRICARE, DHA manages a global health system serving 9.5M beneficiaries and supporting 700+ hospitals and clinics worldwide.

 History

 The United States Department of Defense established the DHA as part of a larger effort meant to reorganize its health care programs and services.
 The reorganization was based in part on the recommendations of a task force that issued a report on the management of U.S. military health care in 2011.
 Under the old system, many aspects of military health care were managed by the individual armed services (Army, Navy, and Air Force).

 Structure

 The DHA operates under the authority and oversight of the Assistant Secretary of Defense for Health Affairs.
-Assistant Secretary Jonathan Woodson, M.D., established the DHA's organizational structure, including six directorates (see organization chart, right).
+The ASD(HA) is a civilian, Senate-confirmed official who serves as the chief medical adviser to the Secretary of Defense and oversees health policy and budgeting across the system, as well as directing the activities of the Defense Health Agency. (see organization chart, right).

+Defense Health Networks

+The Defense Health Agency implemented a deliberate organizational change to strengthen the management of health care delivery, combat support and support to the military health enterprise worldwide.
+Military hospitals and clinics are organized into one of nine Defense Health Networks enabling the Defense Health Agency to deliver high-quality health care.
+A Defense Health Network is a group of military medical and dental facilities that operates as a coordinated system and improves the delivery and continuity of health services.

 National Capital Region Medical Directorate

 The National Capital Region Medical Directorate is a medical directorate within the DHA.